What You Can't Miss in Asheville, N.C. in 2018

-- Perfect Picnic Trail Expands: Bearwallow Mountain Trail, a Hickory Nut Gorge-area trail known for its Instagram-worthy views, grazing cows and spring wildflowers, has recently expanded with the 3-mile Little Bearwallow Mountain Trail that goes to a 100-foot waterfall, towering cliffs and panoramic views.
-Just announced: Thanks to conservation easements, this trail will extend across the mountain in the next few years.
+- Perfect Picnic Trail Expands: Bearwallow Mountain Trail, a Hickory Nut Gorge-area trail known for its Instagram-worthy views, grazing cows and spring wildflowers, now has a new neighbor trail.
+The 3-mile Wildcat Rock Trail goes to a 100-foot waterfall, towering cliffs and panoramic views.
+The trail is a national award winner, receiving recognition for trail design and construction from the Coalition of Recreational Trails.
+Recently announced: Thanks to new Conserving Carolina conservation easements, this trail will extend across the mountain to connect to Bearwallow Mountain in the next few years.
 More info on the Bearwallow Mountain Trail.

 - What is an Adventure Spa?
 Ascend Adventure Wellness combines hiking and outdoor spa treatments for the ultimate forest bathing experience.
 This pop-up spa in the wilderness was started by a former Outward Bound instructor-turned-massage-therapist.

 Major Sporting Events On Tap

 - Asheville hosts the Fed Cup, the world's largest annual women's team tennis tournament, February 10-11.
 The U.S. team will play the Netherlands and both Sloane Stephens and Coco Vandeweghe, members of this year's title-winning club, are expected to be able to compete.